The Auto Trader expert verdict: ★★★★★ ★★★★★ 3.5

 How much equipment do I get?

-Because your taste in hot hatches sits towards the more hardcore end of the spectrum, and you’ve been seduced by the Megane’s dramatic looks.
-If that’s the case, you won’t be disappointed by the RS, even if it can’t quite match the very best hot hatches in a couple of key areas.
+The RS will appeal if your taste in hot hatches sits towards the more hardcore end of the spectrum, and you’ve been seduced by the Megane’s dramatic looks.
+If that’s the case, you won’t be disappointed by the RS, because it's a laugh a minute.